gnosis/GECO/Proposals/Bruno.md

 Mr. Sheeder, the founder of BRUNO, has been a Broker and Registered Investment Advisor for over 20 years in Investment Banking, Executive Benefits, and Private Placements.
 He has operated with JOBS Act regulation since 2014 with transactions including fund structure, Real Estate, and Early Stage Capital.

-Mr. Tackie is the co-founder of BRUNO with a degree in Software Engineering operating as a developer in the Healthcare space for over a decade.
+Mr. Tackie is the co-founder of BRUNO & has been operating as a developer in the Healthcare space for nearly a decade.
 He has worked with the Founder on and off since 2011.
 Mr. Tackie is currently focusing on the issues of security, custody, and liquidity in the Ethereum ecosystem.

 Ms. Frederick has a degree in Family Business and specializes in state-of-the art design, publishing, and digital marketing.
 She is currently studying Ethereum protocol as the basis for Web 3.0.
 Other team members have deep experience in Venture Capital, Real Estate, Pension Management, Software Development, as well as Law and Securities Regulation.